-Payday lenders must disclose the financial charge and annual interest rate (APR) in writing before signing the loan.
-Some desperate borrowers continually apply for payday loans when they can't catch up enough to pay the original balance.
+Some borrowers continually apply for payday loans when they can't catch up enough to pay the original balance.
 The statutes also set the duration of a loan, some as short as 10 days, but other states do not impose restrictions on the length of a loan.
-Payday lenders are well aware that the likelihood of receiving repayment decreases with the size of the loan.
+Payday lenders are aware that the likelihood of receiving repayment decreases with the size of the loan.
 Due to the high costs associated with these loans, borrowers often struggle to repay them and get further into debt.